Neuroscientist

-A neuroscientist (or neurobiologist) is a scientist who has specialised knowledge in neuroscience, a branch of biology that deals with the physiology, biochemistry, psychology, anatomy and molecular biology of neurons, neural circuits, and glial cells and especially their behavioral, biological, and psychological aspect in health and disease.
+A neuroscientist (or neurobiologist) is a scientist specializing in neuroscience that deals with the anatomy and function of neurons, neural circuits, and glia, and their behavioral, biological, and psychological roles in health and disease.

 Neuroscientists generally work as researchers within a college, university, government agency, or private industry setting.
-In research-oriented careers, neuroscientists typically spend their time designing and carrying out scientific experiments that contribute to the understanding of the nervous system and its function.
+In research-oriented careers, neuroscientists design and conduct scientific experiments on the nervous system and its functions.
 They can engage in basic or applied research.
-Basic research seeks to add information to our current understanding of the nervous system, whereas applied research seeks to address a specific problem, such as developing a treatment for a neurological disorder.
-Biomedically-oriented neuroscientists typically engage in applied research.
-Neuroscientists also have a number of career opportunities outside the realm of research, including careers in industry, science writing, government program management, science advocacy, and education.
-These individuals most commonly hold doctorate degrees in the sciences, but may also hold a master's degree.
+Basic research seeks to expand current understanding of the nervous system, whereas applied research seeks to address a specific problem, such as developing a treatment for a neurological disorder.

+Neuroscientists have numerous career opportunities outside of academic research, including careers in industry, science writing, government program management, science advocacy, and education.
+A neuroscientist commonly holds a doctorate in a medical science.

 Job overview

 Job description

 Neuroscientists focus primarily on the study and research of the nervous system.
 The nervous system is composed of the brain, spinal cord and nerve cells.
 Studies of the nervous system may focus on the cellular level, as in studies of the ion channels, or instead may focus on a systemic level as in behavioural or cognitive studies.
 A significant portion of nervous system studies is devoted to understanding the diseases that affect the nervous system, like multiple sclerosis, Alzheimer's, Parkinson's, and Lou Gehrig's.
 Research commonly occurs in private, government and public research institutions and universities.

 Some common tasks for neuroscientists are: